Sounders FC unveils plans for new training facility and team headquarters at Longacres in Renton

-RENTON — The Sounders FC announced Wednesday plans to build a state-of-the-art training facility and office space in southwest Renton where the storied Longacres Racetrack once stood as well as Boeing’s former corporate headquarter.
-The facility is set to open in 2024.
+RENTON — Storied ground will return to its sporting past as Sounders FC announced Wednesday plans to build a state-of-the-art training facility and office space in southwest Renton where the Longacres Racetrack once stood.
+The site, which most recently was Boeing’s commercial airplanes headquarters, is targeted to open in January 2024.

-“Today is one of the most important moments in our club’s history, as we begin this new partnership with Unico Properties and take our first steps into the future of Seattle Sounders FC,” Hanauer said in a team-issued news release.”
+“Today is one of the most important moments in our club’s history, as we begin this new partnership with Unico Properties and take our first steps into the future of Seattle Sounders FC,” Hanauer said in a team-issued news release.

-Since joining MLS in 2009, the Sounders have never had all components of the franchise operating on one site, training on a grass field at Starfire Sports in Tukwila.
+Since joining MLS in 2009, the Sounders have never had all components of the franchise operating on one site, training on a grass field at nearby Starfire Sports in Tukwila.
 The nonprofit facility has multiple indoor and outdoor fields for youth clubs, small eateries and an approximate 3,500-seat stadium.
-The Sounders’ front office operated out of a chic space in Pioneer Square before the COVID-19 pandemic and currently work remotely.
+The Sounders’ front office operated out of a chic space in Pioneer Square before the COVID-19 pandemic and currently works remotely.

 When the Sounders utilized Starfire as a MLS team, the grass field and interior space for a private cafeteria, locker room and offices was a leader in the league.
 The club hasn’t renovated their portion of the space through the years and has grown so much, a tent covers the overflow outside.